MomentaiChris26/nerdsparadise/README.md

 3. They'll be prompted to confirm if they want to save the changes.
 4. It will notify them that the game's attribute has been changed successfully.

+The possible error that could have occurred was if the user entered an argument that was not correct (e.g. entering a string when it should be a boolean).
+To handle this,the options were set out in a predetermined menu that allowed a user to select the option rather than having them manually enter it.

 ### 5 - Delete game
 This option allows the user to delete a game from the database.